Agentic AI Security Reference Architecture (AAI-S RA)

 Proof-of-Guardrail attestationAWS Nitro Enclaves + Miggo SecurityCOTSResearch-stage

 Note on bypass risk.
-The Trendyol Tech LlamaFirewall bypass case (non-English / leetspeak prompt injections) confirms that no single guardrail is sufficient.
+The Trendyol Tech LlamaFirewall bypass (non-English and leetspeak prompt injections) confirms no single guardrail is sufficient.
 Defense-in-depth across all six planes is required.

 4. Egress plane

-Network-layer mediation of agent reach to tools, MCP servers, peer agents, and the open internet — gateway-based MCP / A2A / LLM proxying, MCP runtime authorization, tool-poisoning and rug-pull defense, agent-to-agent cryptographic identity, egress destination filtering, and per-agent network segmentation.
+The Egress plane mediates an agent’s reach to tools, MCP servers, peer agents, and the open internet.
+It proxies MCP / A2A / LLM traffic through a gateway, authorizes MCP calls at runtime, defends against tool poisoning and rug-pulls, enforces agent-to-agent cryptographic identity, filters egress destinations, and segments the network per agent.

 CapabilityReference implementationTypeStatus